schemathesis/schemathesis/README.rst

 Direct strategies access
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For convenience you can explore the schemas and strategies manually:
+For convenience, you can explore the schemas and strategies manually:

 .. code:: python